• Skip to primary navigation

 • Check your granola before the time is done.
 Every oven is different, so I recommend checking your granola after 25 minutes.
 If it's darkening to much around the edges, lower a bit the temperature or move it to an upper rack.

-• For a sweeter granola, use an extra ripe banana (the ones with dark spots are the best!).
-The riper it is, the sweeter your granola will be;
+• For a sweeter granola, use extra ripe banana (the ones with dark spots are the best!).
+The riper it is, the sweeter your granola will be.

-• If you want big granola clusters, don't stir it while it's baking and let it cool completely before breaking into pieces;
+• If you want big granola clusters, don't stir it while baking and let it cool completely before breaking into pieces.

 • Banana chips are optional, but they make this granola even more delicious!
 Crunch them a bit if they're too big, and only add them after baking, when storing the granola.